saratrip/sample.servlet/README.md

 Once the server is running, the application will be available under [http://localhost:9080/servlet](http://localhost:9080/servlet).

-To stop the server execute:

-    $ mvn liberty:stop-server

 ## Deploying to Bluemix

 Click the button below to deploy your own copy of this application to [Bluemix](https://bluemix.net).